 In addition to the operator's daily inspection, HYUNDAI recommends that the owner set up and follow a periodic planned maintenance (PM) and inspection program.
+Performed on a regular basis by trained personnel, the program provides through truck.
 The PM identifies needed adjustments, repairs, or replacements so they can be made before failure occurs.
-The specific schedule(frequency) for the PM inspections depends on the particular application and lift truck usage.
+The specific schedule (frequency) for the PM inspections depends on the particular application and lift truck usage.

-Planned maintenance is the normal maintenance necessary to provide proper and efficient machines operation.
-To protect your investment and prolong the service life of your machine, follow the scheduled maintenance check list.
+Planned maintenance is the normal maintenance necessary to provide proper and efficient machines operation, To protect your investment and prolong the service life of your machine, follow the scheduled maintenance check list.